 As the crisp autumn air arrives, heralding the onset of winter, it’s the perfect time to turn your attention to the ripe quinces in your garden.
 Anyone who has ever tried to sink their teeth into a raw quince knows it can be quite a challenge.
 These ancient fruits are firm, high in pectin, and boast a tart, sour taste that isn’t exactly inviting.
 However, quince paste is a delight enjoyed worldwide, believed to have originated in the Caucasus region and Persia.

 In the spring, quince trees grace our gardens with their delicate whitish and flesh-colored flowers, creating a picturesque display.
 These blossoms eventually give way to the main attraction: quinces themselves.

 Quinces typically ripen towards the end of September or into October, their unique flavor developing with the changing seasons.
 These fruits contain about 7-15% sugar, 1-3% pectin and approximately 15-25 mg% of vitamin C. Interestingly, quinces are also a source of vitamin P, or citrine, which can reach impressive levels of 300 mg%.
 Vitamin P has historical ties to preventing and treating conditions like haemophilia and scurvy.

 A Treat for the Winter Season: Making Quince Paste

-An extremely tasty treat can be made from quince, which can sweeten the gray autumn and winter days.
-Wash the ripe quinces thoroughly, remove the gray coating from their skin.
-Then cut them into quarters and remove the core.
-Cut out any parts of the flesh that have been chewed by worms.
+Quince paste is a delightful treat that can add a touch of sweetness to your gray autumn and winter days.
+To begin, wash your ripe quinces thoroughly, ensuring you remove the grayish coating from their skin.
+Once cleaned, cut them into quarters and carefully remove the tough core.
+Be sure to discard any portions that may have been compromised by worms.